KRattnam/EdX-UCSanDiegoX-DS/Python4DS/README.md

 Learn to use powerful, open-source, Python tools, including Pandas, Git and Matplotlib, to manipulate, analyze, and visualize complex datasets.

 Part of 4-course [Data Science](https://www.edx.org/micromasters/data-science) MicroMasters program from University of San-Diego

-... other parts of the course to be updated as soon as I have completed it.